18F/Modular-Contracting-And-Agile-Development/pages/home.md

 ### Agile Vendor Pool

 * [18F Agile Vendor Pool RFQ](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/18F%20Agile%20Vendor%20Pool%20RFQ.docx).
-This is the RFQ 18F used when creating our Agile Vendor Pool.
+This is the RFQ 18F used when creating our Agile Vendor Pool, also referred to as a BPA (Blanket Purchase Agreement).

 * [Mississippi Agile Vendor Pool RFP](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Mississippi%20Agile%20Vendor%20Pool%20RFP.docx).
 This is the RFP Mississippi used when creating their Agile Vendor Pool.
 Includes a lot of state-specific boilerplate language.